area9innovation/flow9/doc/development.markdown

 piece by piece, try to use a `List`, or a `Tree` instead in the construction phase.

-<h2 id=slow>My GUI is slow!</h2>

-The most common cause of slowness is due to excessive repaiting in your GUI.
-The second most cause is overly complicated layout.

-The first cause can be improved by moving dynamic parts of your UI further down to minimize the parts that change.
-Use the c++ runner with the --clip-tree argument to profile and find such problems.
-You can also try to add 'redraw=1' in the URL or command line (`flowcpp sandbox/fun.flow -- redraw=1`) and visually inspect where redraws happen when, and thus get a sense of where to improve the code.

-The second cause can be improved by using explicit sizes and avoid having loops in the layouts.
-In particular, if you have a cyclic dependency in terms of size and available space from parent to children, you get into these vibration problems: The layout engine will layout the children.
-This in turns affects some parent grid to move things around, and also affect the layout of the children because of new available space from the new size, and then it cycles like that back and forth until a fix-point is found or the program crashes.

-You can also use the c++ profiler to do a GUI related profiling.
-This is explained later.

 <h2 id=leaks>Memory leaks</h2>

 #### Leaks.
 Overview